congshan22104/CPDE/README.md

 This repository contains the official implementation of our paper:

-> **Centralized Planning with Decentralized Execution for Counter-UAV Operations in Complex Urban Environments**
+> **A Centralized Planning with Decentralized Execution Framework for Counter-UAV Operations in Complex Urban Environments**

 ---
 ## 📖 Overview